MicrosoftDocs/intellicode/docs/intellicode-faq.md

 - dotnet_style_qualification_for_property
 - dotnet_style_require_accessibility_modifiers

-## Q. Are there other features coming to the Visual Studio IntelliCode extension?

-We're actively working on a number of capabilities that we're excited to share publicly as they become available.
-You can sign up for news and updates at [https://aka.ms/intellicode](https://aka.ms/intellicode) to be the first to know when we have new capabilities available.

 ## Q: What makes “AI-assisted IntelliSense” powered by IntelliCode better than regular IntelliSense?

 With IntelliCode, the completion list suggests the most likely correct API for a developer to use, rather than presenting a simple alphabetical list of members.
 It uses the developer's current code context, and patterns based on 2000 high quality, open-source projects on GitHub each with over 100 stars, to provide this dynamic list.
 The results form a model that predicts the most likely and most relevant API calls.

 ## Q: How good are the IntelliCode completion suggestions?

 We’ve been using IntelliCode’s recommendations internally at Microsoft for some time, and believe the suggestions are useful.
 Ultimately, though, the proof will be in how useful these recommendations are to you as you code.
-We would love you to give the Visual Studio [IntelliCode extension](https://go.microsoft.com/fwlink/?linkid=872707) a try.
+If you're a C#/Visual Studio user, we would love you to give the Visual Studio [IntelliCode extension](https://go.microsoft.com/fwlink/?linkid=872707) a try.
+If you use Python in Visual Studio Code, try the Visual Studio Code [IntelliCode extension](https://go.microsoft.com/fwlink/?linkid=2006060) a try.
 Let us know how it works out for you and send us your feedback.
 We’ll also train our model based on what you pick in our recommendations, and we'll update the extension as the model improves.

 > [!NOTE]
 > None of your user-defined code is collected.
 See the question on [privacy](#privacy).